nas256/ece3400_team13/labs/milestone3.md

 ## Introduction
 The main goal of milestone 3 was to implement a depth-first search (DFS) algorithm to facilitate maze exploration and to add an indicator to signal that the robot is done.
 Before we implemented the algorithm on our robot, we first ran a Matlab simulation to test the algorithm’s efficiency and robustness with different types of mazes.
 Once the simulation worked well, we translated the MATLAB code to C and added it to an Arduino program.
-The robot’s completion was indicated by a “Complete” message printed in the Matlab simulation, and by three lit LEDs for the real time maze mapping.

 ## In Simulation:
 4 points: Working algorithm that facilitates maze exploration.